The Two Thought Processes When Using Emotional Intelligence

-What those who are successful among us constantly displays, is their ability to control their emotions.
-The maturity of any person after all, is their ability to direct their feelings, thoughts and behavior, under dire situations such as stress.
+What those who are successful among us constantly display, is their ability to control their emotions.
+The maturity of any person after all, is their capability to direct their feelings, thoughts and behaviour under dire situations such as stress.
 This quality is what’s most sought after in leaders.

-So it begins by knowing and managing your emotions, which will translate into leading your organization, this regardless of hierarchy.
+So it begins by knowing and managing your emotions, which will translate into managing your relationships, regardless of who you are.

 This is when leaders are needed to adapt to what’s known as emotional intelligence.